 4.7 Effects on ability to drive and use machines

-Gamma anty-HBs 200 has no effects on the ability to drive or use machines.
+GAMMA anty-HBs 200 has no influence on the ability to drive and use machines.

 4.8 Undesirable effects